CVs and cover letters: prove that you’re a match for Alfa

 In addition to the work itself, it is worth demonstrating an appreciation of Alfa’s values.
 In total, Alfa employees to volunteer up to nearly 10,000 hours each year and through fundraising events they support many charities, such as Cancer Research UK.
 Alfa’s corporate social responsibility activities include:

 - the donation of equipment (such as old laptops) to local schools

 - a commitment to reducing the firm's environmental impact

 You might like to mention one or more of these – and if you can tie them in with any of your past ventures then do so.
 Have you volunteered locally or raised money for an environmental cause?
 You should put that in your cover letter as well as CV, making the link to Alfa explicit.
 Remember, however, that this should add to your cover letter, rather than being its main focus.

 Uploading your CV and cover letter

-Candidates complete a very simple application form, after which they upload their CV and cover letter in one document (in either a PDF, doc or docx format) that is no larger than 5MB in size.
+Candidates complete a very simple application form, after which they upload their CV and cover letter in one document.

 Before you upload, check – as always – for any spelling and grammatical mistakes: you don’t want to put in all that effort for it to get thrown out over a typo.